SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 horseguards and the Prime Minister’s Downing Street, Piccadilly Circus,

 and Buckingham Palace.
-Highlights include a visit to St. Paul's
+The highlight is a visit to St. Paul’s

-its spectacular Crown Jewels, and tonight, a leisurely cruise on the
+its spectacular Crown Jewels.
+Tonight, a leisurely cruise on the Thames

 Day 3 London–Oxford–Stratford-upon-Avon–CoventryMeet your Tour Director and traveling